 I love food, so much!
 I enjoy eating and I appreciate what food does for me, both by enjoying the taste and smell of food, and by nourishing my body.
 I couldn’t live a day without it (heck, I couldn’t live a few hours without it) and I’d never expect my readers or clients to, either.

-I like my food to taste good, be filling, and adaptable to my needs and the needs of my family.
-So that’s why all the recipes in any of the challenges and programs I offer are satisfying, family friendly, and most are adaptable to vegans, meat-lovers, and everyone in between.
+I like my food to taste good, be filling, and be adaptable to my needs and the needs of my family.
+This is why all the recipes in any of the challenges and programs I offer are satisfying, family-friendly, and most are adaptable to vegans, meat-lovers, and everyone in between.

 Foods to Avoid When Doing a Clean Eating Challenge: